-And although Metamucil is proven safe for dogs, you shouldn’t overdose your dog with it.
+Although Metamucil is proven safe for dogs, you shouldn’t overdose your dog with it.
 Giving too much Metamucil than what is necessary can lead to diarrhea.
-So always consult your vet for the proper dosage that’s applicable to your pet dog.
+Always consult with your vet regarding the proper dosage for your pet dog.

 Proper Metamucil Dosage

-You should ask your vet for the proper dosage of Metamucil for your dog.
-The approved dosage for your particular dog will depend upon the breed, weight, size and age of your dog.
-And the general health condition of your pet will also be assessed by the vet in order to come up with the exact amount of Metamucil that your dog can tolerate to ease his or her condition.
+The proper dosage for your particular dog will depend upon the breed, weight, size and their age.
+The general health condition of your K9 will also be assessed by the vet in order to come up with the exact amount of Metamucil that your dog can tolerate to ease his or her condition.

 Typically, a small breed of dog can be given 1/2 teaspoon of Metamucil 2 times a day.
-A large breed on the other hand can be given up to 2 teaspoons 2 times a day.
+A large breed, on the other hand, can be given up to 2 teaspoons 2 times per day.
 As Metamucil is a powder solution, it can either be mixed in your pet’s dog food or water.
 It will usually take 12 to 72 hours for your dog’s bowel movements to return to normal.

 Your Dog’s Health